maierfelix/Iroh/GETTING_STARTED.md

 ##### 2. Add listeners

 After creating a stage, we now need to specify what exactly we want to listen for.
 Let's listen for all variable declarations in our code.
-All event listeners provide specific events to listen for, you can find a whole list [here]().
+All event listeners provide specific events to listen for, you can find the whole list [here](//github.com/maierfelix/Iroh/blob/master/API.md#runtimeevent).
 E.g. ``Iroh.VAR`` has two events:
   * ``before``: What to do before a variable got it's value assigned
   * ``after``: What to do after the variable got it's value assigned